• Skip to primary navigation

 Description

-This lightened up version of Chicken Paprikash is not an authentic, traditional Hungarian recipe.
-But it has the same tender pieces of chicken and a creamy, smoky sauce layered with onions and paprika.
+This lightened up version of Slow Cooker Chicken Paprikash is not an authentic, traditional Hungarian recipe.
+But it has the same tender pieces of chicken and a creamy, smoky sauce layered with onions and paprika all cooked in your slow cooker.

 Ingredients